reminisc3/ice/README.md

+# Update March 2021

+Special thanks to the CMS Group at the New York Times for this solution

+#Building

+Run the following at the command line

+npm install
+webpack

+The result will be a ice-bundle.min.js in your /dist folder.
+Then you can use this on the web!

 # ice.js

 Ice is a track changes implementation, built in javascript, for anything that is `contenteditable` on the web.
 Conceived by the CMS Group at The New York Times, ice is powering the editor used for writing articles in the newsroom.